Vera Stein Ehrlich

-Vera Stein Ehrlich (Zagreb, 4 October 1897 - Zagreb, 31 August 1980) was a Croatian social anthropologist who gave a significant scientific contribution to the development of anthropology in Croatia.
+Vera Stein Ehrlich (Zagreb, 4 October 1897 - Zagreb, 31 August 1980) was a Yugoslav social anthropologist of Croatian descent who gave a significant scientific contribution to the development of anthropology and sociology in Yugoslavia and, later, Croatia.

 Early life and career

 Vera Stein Ehrlich was born on 4 October 1897 in Zagreb to Adolf and Ida Ehrlich.
 She grew up in Zagreb with her younger sister Ina Jun-Broda (1899-1983) who later become notable writer and translator.
 She studied pedagogy and psychology in Berlin and Vienna.
 At the age of 19, she began publishing works on psychological and pedagogic problems.
 In 1933, 1934, and 1936, she published books on the issues of education of children and youth.
 As part of the fifteen studies conducted in those years, she was writing about the methods and meaning of drawing and books for children.
 Her paper on the impact of illness on the character of the child was a result of cooperation with her husband Dr. Ben Stein.
 At that time, Ehrlich was particularly concerned with individual psychology, probably influenced by the achievements of Austrian psychologist Alfred Adler to whom she wrote an obituary in the "Jew", Gazette of the Jewish Community of Zagreb.
 In that same period, she became interested in the problem of the position of women in the Yugoslav society.
 She was among the first to start discussing these issues scientifically in order to encourage the change of policy, legal norms and the attitude of society towards the woman and to help so they would stop being treated as second-class citizens.
 She also studied the activities of women in the economy.
 With her writing, she encouraged woman activism in society and struggle for the right to vote.
 Already in 1935, she emphasized the successes of the feminist movement in her works.
 She was interested in the process of liberating women from the tutoring of a man who was still legally superior.
 Disempowerment and the lack of protection of women in, at the then conservative patriarchal society, motivated her to conduct research and start teaching.
 She studied the life of rural families and intergenerational relationships.
 Psychological analysis of life situations has introduced her to the field of social anthropology.
 At the time, she had already prepared a survey on issues that enabled her to gain insight into the social situation in rural areas which also provided her with an analysis of the status of women and the relationship between the family members.
 The survey was forwarded to many associations in the Kingdom of Yugoslavia.
 By the beginning of World War II, she received responses from 300 villages.